dominiquefastus/NuStru-CodonAnalysis/README.md

 <br />

 ### Filter the entries for the analysis
 The dataframe or database contains many redundant entries.
-To reduce the redundancy and also wrong translations from the nucleotide coding sequence, the entries are filtered by the following criteria.
-The coding sequence start with ATG, the coding sequence is dividable by a trinucleotide (codon), the coding sequence only contains valid nucleotides (A, T, C, G) and the coding sequence can be translated to the same assigned protein sequence.
+To reduce the redundancy and also wrong translations from the nucleotide coding sequence, the entries are filtered by the following criteria: The coding sequence start with ATG, the coding sequence is dividable by a trinucleotide (codon), the coding sequence only contains valid nucleotides (A, T, C, G) and the coding sequence can be translated to the same assigned protein sequence.
 The script is called with the following command:

 ```
 usage: db_filter.py [-h] -i INPUT_FILE -o OUTPUT_PATH -n NAME [-u UNIQUE] [-w]